i3p9/Hackintosh-BigSur-Catalina-OpenCore-Lenovo-T450s-efi/README.md

 ## Notice: Updated to OC 0.6.3 and kexts.
-Big Sur Update should work out of the box.
-I'm currently updating to Big Sur stable and will edit if everything works correctly.
-Will need to change Repo name as well later on.
+Big Sur Update is currently working out of the box.
+Tested it myself.
 ## This is an update for Echo's repo.
 OC has been updated to 0.6.3 and all the kexts are updated to the lastet version to date.
 I did make some QOL changes for it.
 I'll try to keep the repo updated following major OC releases.
 ![img](https://img.shields.io/github/last-commit/i3p9/Hackintosh-Catalina-Opencore-Lenovo-T450s-efi.svg?color=green&label=last-commit) ![img](https://img.shields.io/badge/macOS%20support-catalina--bigsur-blue) ![img](https://img.shields.io/badge/Opencore%20version-0.6.3-red)

 Issues (with OC 0.6.3):
-* Not an issue but while updating to OC 0.6.3, I updated all the Kexts except VoodooPS2, as VoodooRMI haven't gotten any update since last version, I didn't want to mess anything up.
-I'll try troubleshooting older VoodooRMI with newer VoodooPS2 and then update here.
+* When an external monitor is connected via MiniDP, external mouse gets very laggy to the point it's almost unuseable, investigating the issue now.
+Please let me know if anyone faces this issue.
+(Only happens in Big Sur)

 Changes I made:
 * Using VoodooRMI instead of VoodooPS2Trackpad for Touchpad/Trackpoint.
 I've found this to be leagues better in terms of smoothness and gestures